facjure/public-domain-poetry/README.md

 ```

-## Poetroid Platform
+## Platform

-Poetroid is a platform built to search, discover, and share poetry together.
+Poetroid is a platform, currently in active development, built to search, discover, and share poetry together.
 It's written entirely in [Clojure](http://clojure.org/) and [Clojurescript](https://github.com/clojure/clojurescript) and can hence, run on any virtual machine like android, mac, or pc, or any modern browser like firefox, safari, and chrome.
-In short, it's built for web, mobile, and print (more on this later).
+In short, it's built for web, mobile, and print.

-Once a large repository of poems are entered, they will be fed into our [ai](http://en.wikipedia.org/wiki/Artificial_intelligence) engine, poetroid, running on the cloud, clustered and distributed across nodes, where each node analyzes, transforms, and writes a taxonomy of poetry built by artists and poets.
+Once a larger repository of poems are curated, they will be fed into our [ai](http://en.wikipedia.org/wiki/Artificial_intelligence) engine running on the cloud, clustered and distributed across nodes, where each node analyzes, transforms, and writes a taxonomy of poetry built by artists and poets.

-An early prototype, showcasing the poems with a simple search engine (no ai) exists [here](http://poetroid.com/).
-Petroid shows a poem per page, line endings saved, aligned typographically to thne size of your screen.
-There's also an in-line, markdown based editor with live preview available to curators and educators.
-They can edit a poem in the above raw format, save, and view the updated poem on the site in 30 seconds or less.
+An early prototype (no ai server), showcasing the poems with a basic search exists [here](http://poetroid.com/).
+It shows a poem per page, line endings saved, aligned typographically to the size of your screen.
+Tags and metada can be clicked naturally to discover similar poems based on curator's metadata.
+An in-line, [markdown](http://daringfireball.net/projects/markdown/) based editor with live preview is also available to approved curators to enable them to edit and save a poem from any device.

 An early version of this app, written in [Python](http://www.python.org/) and [Javascript](http://en.wikipedia.org/wiki/JavaScript), is available on request.

-## How to become a Curator

-If you're interested in becoming a curator, request access by sending an email to priyatam@facjure.com and signup for a free [github](https://github.com/) account.

-## Status & Roadmap
+## Roadmap

 The repo and the poetroid platform is currently in *research & development*.

-An early poems were curated by humans.
-Currently, we're writing web crawlers to scrape poems from the public domain.
-The alpha will launch on Kickstarter in early 2014.
+An early set of poems were curated by hand.
+Web crawlers we built are now busy scraping the rest from the public domain.

+An alpha will launch on Kickstarter, early 2014.

 ## Resources